awsdocs/amazon-emr-management-guide/doc_source/emr-plan-upload-s3.md

 This section shows you how to use the Amazon S3 AWS Management Console to create and then set permissions for an Amazon S3 bucket\.
 You can also create and set permissions for an Amazon S3 bucket using the Amazon S3 API or AWS CLI\.
 You can also use curl along with a modification to pass the appropriate authentication parameters for Amazon S3\.

 See the following resources:
-+ To create a bucket using the console, see [Create a bucket](https://docs.aws.amazon.com/AmazonS3/latest/gsg/create-bucket.html) in the *Amazon Simple Storage Service Console User Guide*\.
++ To create a bucket using the console, see [Create a bucket](https://docs.aws.amazon.com/AmazonS3/latest/userguide/create-bucket.html) in the *Amazon S3 User Guide*\.
-+ To create and work with buckets using the AWS CLI, see [Using high\-level S3 commands with the AWS Command Line Interface](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/using-s3-commands.html) in the *Amazon Simple Storage Service Console User Guide*\.
++ To create and work with buckets using the AWS CLI, see [Using high\-level S3 commands with the AWS Command Line Interface](https://docs.aws.amazon.com/AmazonS3/latest/userguide/using-s3-commands.html) in the *Amazon S3 User Guide*\.
 + To create a bucket using an SDK, see [Examples of creating a bucket](https://docs.aws.amazon.com/AmazonS3/latest/dev/create-bucket-get-location-example.html) in the *Amazon Simple Storage Service Developer Guide*\.
 + To work with buckets using curl, see [Amazon S3 authentication tool for curl](https://aws.amazon.com/code/amazon-s3-authentication-tool-for-curl/)\.
 + For more information on specifying Region\-specific buckets, see [Accessing a bucket](https://docs.aws.amazon.com/AmazonS3/latest/dev/UsingBucket.html#access-bucket-intro) in the *Amazon Simple Storage Service Developer Guide*\.
++ To work with buckets using Amazon S3 Access Points, see [Using a bucket\-style alias for your access point](https://docs.aws.amazon.com/AmazonS3/latest/userguide/access-points-alias.html) in the *Amazon S3 User Guide*\.
+You can easily use Amazon S3 Access Points with the Amazon S3 Access Point Alias instead of the Amazon S3 bucket name\.
+You can use the Amazon S3 Access Point Alias for both existing and new applications, including Spark, Hive, Presto and others\.

 **Note**
 If you enable logging for a bucket, it enables only bucket access logs, not Amazon EMR cluster logs\.